kbridson/rails-demos-and-deets-2021-test/demo-static-pages.md

     </p>
     </div>

-1. Verify that he page displays properly by starting the Rails server (`rails s -b 0.0.0.0`) and navigating to <http://localhost:3000/welcome>.
+1. Verify that he page displays properly by starting the Rails server (`rails s`) and navigating to <http://localhost:3000/welcome>.
 You should see some automatically generated text telling you what controller, controller action, and view file were used.

     As we begin customizing the this text, you can keep the Rails server running, reloading the page to view changes as you make them.